ayoubbezai/RecyConnect/README.md

 ﻿# RecyConnect
 # ♻️ RecyConnect

-RecyConnect is a smart digital platform that connects companies with leftover materials to recyclers, upcyclers, NGOs, and creators.
+RecyConnect is a smart digital platform that connects companies with leftover materials and surplus to recyclers, upcyclers, NGOs, and creators.
 Our mission is to turn industrial waste into opportunity, enabling a circular economy through AI-powered matchmaking and real-time coordination.

 ---